 Her documentary Left Lane: On the Road with Alix Olson has been featured at international film festivals in New Zealand, Canada, Sweden, Ireland, Israel, France, Australia, Germany, and Hungary, as well as in over twenty film festivals in the U.S., including the Alter Magazine and Puffin Foundation Festivals.
 Left Lane has been the recipient of five awards for Favorite Audience Feature and Favorite Documentary including the Paris Feminist Film Festival.

 Alix was raised in Bethlehem, PA, attended college at Wesleyan University and resides in Northampton, MA.
-She is currently at work on her third spoken word album Protagonist and is pursuing her PhD in Political Theory and Feminist Studies at the University of Massachusetts-Amherst.
+She just released her third spoken word album, Protagonist, and is pursuing her PhD in Political Theory and Feminist Studies at the University of Massachusetts-Amherst.